MPI-Dortmund/cryolo/source/tutorials/data_preparation_filament.rst

 * :file:`EMAN_START_END`: Contains filament coordinates specified by start and end coordinates in EMAN format.
 * :file:`STAR_START_END`: Contains filament coordinates specified by start and end coordinates in STAR (Relion) format.

 In principle you can use any format for training, in this tutorial we will use :file:`CBOX_FILAMENT`.
-Create a new folder called :file:`train_annotation` and copy the files from :file:`CBOX_FILAMENT` into this folder.
+Create a new folder called :file:`train_annot` and copy the files from :file:`CBOX_FILAMENT` into this folder.
 Alternatively you can also directly specify the :file:`CBOX_FILAMENT` folder during the configuration step.